Session 20

 compiled program had to look up the value for every reference

-a lá lexical-address-for
+a lá lexical-address-for!)
+Lexical

 Interpreters sometimes do something like this, too.
 In any programming language, but especially functional languages, a large percentage of total execution time of a program is spent looking up values for variables in some data structure (usually called the environment).
 For every variable reference and assignment, the interpreter has to compute the location of the value in memory.
 Anything an interpreter can do to spend up this process will have a huge effect on run time.